paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

-to handle it (a) start very small, e.g. by working for five minutes on a topic, then graduating to pomodoros, etc. and (b) become conscious why you're starting to procrastinate, which can be (b-i) because of aversion of the task for some reason (what?) and (b-ii) because of attraction to some other task (what and why?).
+to handle it (a) start very small, e.g. by working for five minutes on a topic, then graduating to pomodoros, etc. and (b) become conscious why you're starting to procrastinate, which can be (b-i) because of aversion of the task for some reason (what exactly?) and (b-ii) because of attraction to some other task (what and why?).

 ### Problem 2: Failing to Sustain Focus (aka Getting Distracted)